molevol-ub/bitacora/README.md

 $ export PATH=$PATH:/path/to/hmmer/bin
 ```

-- GeMoMa: By default, BITACORA reconstructs new gene models using the GeMoMa algorithm (Keilwagen et al., 2016; Keilwagen et al., 2018).
+- GeMoMa: By default, BITACORA reconstructs new gene models using the GeMoMa algorithm (Keilwagen et al., 2016; 2018).
 The GeMoMa jar file (i.e. GeMoMa-1.6.2.jar) must be specified in GEMOMAP variable in runBITACORA.sh.
 GeMoMa is implemented in Java using Jstacs and can be downloaded from: http://www.jstacs.de/index.php/GeMoMa.
 ```
 GEMOMAP=/path/to/GeMoMa.jar  (within runBITACORA.sh script)
 ```